sst/guide/_chapters/custom-domains-in-serverless-apis.md

     ApiEndpoint: https://api.my-serverless-app.com
 ```

 This is great!
-We now have our app deployed to prod with a custom domain.
+We now have our app deployed to prod and our API has a custom domain.

-Next, let's do the same for our React app as well.
+Next, let's use our custom domain for our React app as well.